playframework/playframework/documentation/manual/working/scalaGuide/main/config/ScalaConfig.md

 ### Optional configuration keys

 Play's `Configuration` supports getting optional configuration keys using the `getOptional[A]` method.
 It works just like `get[A]` but will return `None` if the key does not exist.
 Instead of using this method, we recommend setting optional keys to `null` in your configuration file and using `get[Option[A]]`.
-But we provide this method for convenience in case you need to interface with libraries that use `Config` in a non-standard way.
+But we provide this method for convenience in case you need to interface with libraries that use configuration in a non-standard way.